Lee Carsley: Full

 Carsley won his first cap at senior level in a 1–1 1998 World Cup qualifying draw with Romania on 11 October 1997 and played in Ireland's two playoff matches, which were lost 3–2 on aggregate to Belgium.
 He was a regular during Ireland's failed qualifying attempt for Euro 2000 and played in the 1–1 playoff first leg draw with Turkey on 13 November 1999.
 Despite having featured in only four matches in the previous 20 months and only one 2002 World Cup qualifier, Carsley was selected in Mick McCarthy's squad for the 2002 World Cup.
 He made one appearance in the tournament, as a late substitute for Mark Kinsella in a 3–0 group stage win over Saudi Arabia.

 On 7 April 2004, Carsley declared that he would take a break from international football in order to focus on his family and winning his place back in the Everton team.
 In September 2005, Carsley announced that "as soon as I am playing again, I will be straight on the phone saying I want to be considered for the Ireland squad".
 He returned to international football with a start in a 1–1 Euro 2008 qualifying draw with the Czech Republic on 11 October 2006.
 From that point on, Carsley was a regular in Steve Staunton's selections, though Ireland failed to qualify for Euro 2008.
 Carsley's 40th and final international cap came in a 1–0 friendly defeat to Brazil at Croke Park on 6 February 2008.

 Coaching career and youth roles

 Coventry City

 Carsley worked on his coaching badges while a player at Everton and in July 2011, Carsley was appointed coach of Coventry City's U18 team.
 He led them to runners-up spot in the Premier Academy League and was promoted to coach the Development Squad and assist with the club's first team in May 2012.
 He left the club in July 2013.

 Sheffield United

-In July 2013, Carsley joined League One club Sheffield United as "Assistant Manager-Technical", working alongside his former Everton teammate David Weir, who had taken charge of the Bramall Lane club a month earlier.
+In July 2013, Carsley joined League One club Sheffield United as "Assistant to the Manager-Technical", working alongside his former Everton teammate David Weir, who had taken charge of the Bramall Lane club a month earlier.
 After winning the first game of the season 2–1 against Notts County, the Blades failed to win any of their next 12 matches and both Carsley and Weir were sacked on 11 October 2013.